 Eileen Silverberg is the creator and founder of E.S.
 Being Aloha Souls® Meditation, and the author of “A Warrior of Light: A guide of inner wisdom for challenging times”.
 She has also translated the book in Spanish, “Una Guerrera de Luz; Una guía de sabiduría interna para tiempos difíciles”.
 She has spoken for ADI (Alzheimers Disease International) in Key Largo Conference and for ADI Miami, Florida, The Palace skilled nursing homes facility, and for the Alzheimer’s Association support group.
 Apart from writing, Eileen is a meditation and wellness coach, as well as a business entrepreneur.

-Disclosure: I received the above mentioned products in order to facilitate this review.
+Disclosure: I received a copy of this book in order to facilitate this review.
 All opinions expressed are my own.